avargasv/ContribsGH-P-C/PostP-C.md

 the actor-based one in terms of efficiency, but a lot easier to understand because of the simplicity of its Scala code.
 Besides, strictly speaking, the Akka actors can not be considered a cache, because if the actor system shuts down the state of the actors is lost.
 Unless, of course, those actors are made persistent ...
-But that is another story, not only because Akka actor persistence is a tough topic, but also because Akka itself is an almost entirely different software development world, which puts in the hands of the Scala developer an enormous variety of tools to solve the problems posed by the development of asynchronous systems, including relatively simple ways of distributing those systems, i.e. scaling them not only up to the capacity of all the cores available in one computer, but scaling them out to the almost unbounded capacity of a fully distributed computer network.
+But that is another story, not only because Akka actor persistence is a separate topic in its own right, but also because Akka itself can be seen as an almost entirely different software development world, which puts in the hands of a Scala programmer an enormous variety of tools specifically oriented to solve the problems posed by all types of asynchronous systems, including very efficient ways of distributing them, i.e. scaling them not only up to the capacity of all the cores available in one computer, but scaling them out to the virtually unlimited capacity of a fully distributed computer network.